Ozempic isn’t for everyone: The suite of drugs we need to advance obesity care

 What are some of the medications available, and what do they do?

-Understanding that everyone’s needs are different, there are a variety of medication options available, including both FDA-approved anti-obesity medications and off-label medications that are supported by clinical evidence suggesting their effectiveness for weight management.
-But in the end, only a healthcare provider familiar with a patient’s medical history can determine what is right for a particular patient.
+Understanding that everyone’s needs are different, there are a variety of medication options available, including medications that are approved by the US FDA to treat obesity and excess weight, and off-label medications that are supported by clinical evidence suggesting their effectiveness for weight management.
+But in the end, only a health care provider familiar with a patient’s medical history can determine what is right for a particular patient.
 I’ll walk through some of the options below, which include both non-GLP-1 anti-obesity medications and GLP-1 medications used for weight loss.

 Non-GLP-1 medications